kwalenta/GraphPlottingTool/README.md

 # GraphPlottingTool
-An interactive Python tool to visualize results from power system optimization.
+An interactive Python tool for visualizing results from power system optimization.

+This tool uses example network data representing the ENTSO-E region, modeled as one node per zone.
+The dataset is derived from the PyPSA-Eur project, but all parameters and results are randomly generated and intended solely for visualization and demonstration purposes.

 ## Features
 - **Interactive Map Visualization**: Displays network data using Dash Leaflet, including power flow lines and nodes with pie chart visualizations.